crux888/mazes-for-programmers-python/README.md

 A few notes:

-* I’ve only included code for Parts 1 and 2 of the book (chapters 1-9).
-The other sections will follow as I continue working through the book… 🧑‍💻
+* I’ve only included code for Parts 1, 2, and 3 of the book (chapters 1-12).
+Part 4 will follow shortly… 🧑‍💻

 * You will need [Pillow](https://pillow.readthedocs.io/en/stable/) installed in order for the `to_png` function to work.
 Installation is quick and easy with [these instructions](https://pillow.readthedocs.io/en/stable/installation.html).